On Projective Representations of Finitely Generated Groups: Introduction

 \section{Introduction}

 The study of projective representations has a long history starting with the pioneering work of Schur for finite groups \cite{IS4,IS7, IS11}.
 It involves understanding homomorphisms from a group into the projective general linear groups.
-Let $G$ be a group, $F$ be a field and $A \subseteq F^\times $ be a trivial $G$-module.
-Let $Z^2 (G, A)$ be the collection of all $A$ valued $2$-cocycles of $G.$ For any $\alpha \in Z^2(G, A)$ and an $F$-vector space $V$, a map $\rho:G \rightarrow \text{GL}(V)$ is called a projective representation or $\alpha$-representation if $\rho(1) = \mathrm{Id}_V$ and

-We will be considering only complex representations.
-So $F = \mathbb C$ and $A = \mathbb C^\times.$ For a $2$-cocycle $\alpha$ such that $\alpha(x,y) = 1$ for all $x,y \in G$, an $\alpha$-representation of $G$ will be called an ordinary representation of $G$.
+Let $G$ be a group and $V$ be a complex vector space.
+A projective representation of a group $G$ is a homomorphism $\rho$ from $G$ to the projective general linear group $\mathrm{PGL}(V).$ More precisely, $\rho$ is a map from $G$ to the general linear group $\mathrm{GL}(V)$ with $\rho(1) = \mathrm{Id}_V$ and such that where $\alpha : G \times G \to \mathbb C^\times$ is a $2$-cocycle.
+Such a $\rho$ is called an $\alpha$-representation.
+If $\alpha(x, y) =1$ for all $x, y \in G$ then $\rho$ is an ordinary representation.
 A key concept in the study of projective representations is the {{\it representation group}} to which these representations lift as ordinary representations.
-Schur~\cite{IS4} proved that for every finite group $G$ there exists a group $\widetilde{G}$, nowadays called Schur cover or representation group of $G$, such that the $\alpha$-representations of $G$ are obtained from the ordinary representations of $\widetilde{G}$ for all $\alpha \in Z^2(G, \mathbb C^\times)$.
-For example, the representation groups for the symmetric group $S_n$ for $n \geq 4$, were classified by Schur \cite{IS11}.
+Schur~\cite{IS4} proved that for every finite group $G$ there exists a group $\widetilde{G}$, nowadays called Schur cover or representation group of $G$, such that the $\alpha$-representations of $G$ are obtained from the ordinary representations of $\widetilde{G}.$ The representation groups for the symmetric group $S_n$ for $n \geq 4$, were classified by Schur \cite{IS11}.
 See \cite[Section 3.3]{GK} for more examples of Schur covers for several finite groups.

-The purpose of this paper is to study projective representations of finitely generated groups.
-We study three interrelated topics, namely, description of representation groups, characterization of irreducible monomial projective representations and finite dimensionality of projective representations.
-While the existence of a representation group is known in general for finite or infinite groups (see \cite[Chapter II, Proposition 3.2]{Beyl}), explicit description of this group seems to be a difficult task.
-In Section~\ref{covering}, we provide a simpler and more direct method to construct such a representation group $\widetilde{G}$ for a finitely generated group $G$ under the assumption that $\Ho_2(G, \bZ)$ is finitely generated.
-Our discussion leads to a concrete description of the 2-cocycles on $G$ and makes the group law of $\widetilde{G}$ explicit.

-Central extensions play an important role in the study of projective representations of a group.
-Two notions that appear in this context are Schur cover (some times referred to as stem cover) and representation group.
-It is well known that these two notions agree for finite groups.
-The same continues to hold true even if the group $G$ is infinite.
-We explain this briefly in Section~\ref{covering}.
+For a finitely generated group $G$, under the assumption that $\Ho_2 (G, \mathbb Z)$ is finitely generated, there is a finitely generated representation group $\widetilde{G}$ (see \cite[Chapter II, Proposition 3.2]{Beyl}).